ziadoz/ziadoz.github.io/README.md

-# Jamie York
+# Website
-This is my personal homepage.
+This is my website.